edgedb/edgedb/docs/guides/tutorials/nextjs_app_router.rst

 Now that we have a couple posts in the database, let's load them into our Next.js app.
-To do that, we'll need the ``edgedb`` client library.
+To do that, we'll need the ``gel`` client library.
 Let's install that from
 NPM:

 .. code-block:: bash

-  $ npm install edgedb
+  $ npm install gel
   # or yarn add edgedb or pnpm add edgedb or bun add edgedb

 Then go to the ``app/page.tsx`` file to replace the static data with